A4nu4/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_01.md

-To solve these problems, we use the formula for the period of a simple pendulum:
+To solve these problems, we use the fundamental formula for the period of a simple pendulum:

 $$T = 2\pi \sqrt{\frac{L}{g}}$$

 Where:
 * **$T$** is the period (seconds)